 - https://en.wikipedia.org/wiki/Wild_yak

-To download PDF click here – Fun and interesting facts ( yak’s characteristics)
+To download PDF click here – Fun and interesting facts ( Some facts about the yak))

 Animal Colouring pages -Yak In a Grassland